Visit Sweden for more than 90 days

 You are not registered as a resident

-If you are granted a permit for longer than 1 year, you must visit the Swedish Tax Agency.
+If you are granted a permit for longer than one year, you must visit the Swedish Tax Agency to be registered as a resident.

 In the application, you must enclose the following:

-If you will visit Sweden as a volunteer or trainee, you can apply for a permit for up to 1 year.
+If you will visit Sweden as a volunteer or trainee, you can apply for a permit for up to one year.

 If you are paid for your trainee work, different rules apply: